Frequently Asked Questions

 - Tetanus: All travellers are strongly advised to be vaccinated

 - Hep B: Sexually transmitted.
 All travellers to India should be vaccinated.

 - Japanese Encephalitis: Vaccination is recommended if you’re in rural areas for more than a month during summer months.
 As a company, we must urge you to take all precautions deemed necessary including the highest level of immunizations for safety reasons.

 - Malaria: Generally, malaria is a high risk only in the very eastern areas of India that and we do not go to these places, so it should not be a primary concern for you.
 However, as we mentioned above, we must advise you to err on the side of safety.

 - Cholera: Only individuals who are considered ‘high risk’ are advised vaccines.
 Cholera is spread through consumption of contaminated water and food.
 It would be unusual for ‘non-high risk’ travellers to contract cholera if they take basic precautions with food and water and maintain a good standard of hygiene.

 I’m not very physically fit!
 Is the trip suitable for me?

-At its heart, the Dragon Trip is an adventure tour of India, but you can make your Dragon Trip as physically active (or inactive) as you want.
-Instead of hiking up around the Shola Forest, you could ask your Adventure Leader for a more relaxing activity!
+At its heart, the Dragon Trip is an adventure tour of India which involves a lot of walking, but you can make your Dragon Trip as physically active (or inactive) as you want.
+If you feel like you need to, ask your Adventure Leader for more relaxed suggestions.

 I have a medical condition – is this OK?